 She had a great interest in orphans and there were a great many in Nigeria in those days.
 She was also interested in gardening, poultry, etc. and was a good homemaker.

-Returning to Drogheda in 1968, she spent some time on Guests before being assigned to England where from 1969 - 72 she did a Course in Adoption work and Special Baby care.
+Returning to Drogheda in 1968, she spent some time in the guest department before being assigned to England.
+From 1969 - 72 she did a course in adoption work and special baby care.

-In latter years, she was Superior of our first house in England.
-It was a great joy to her that MMM now had a house in England.
-She began at first in Muswell Hill, then Ealing and later moved to Romiley where she was involved as an Eucharistic Minister and in parish visiting.
+In latter years, she was superior of our first house in England.
+It was a great joy to her that MMM now had a house there.
+She began in Muswell Hill, then moved to Ealing, and later to Romiley, where she was involved as an Eucharistic minister and in parish visiting.

 Sr. Gertrude was a formidable lady with a gift for hospitality.
 She kept to high standards in both the house and garden.
 She gave of her best to the neighbours and those in need and was fondly remembered by them.

-Her party piece was somehow symbolic of her personality
+Her party piece was symbolic of her personality:

 'O for a blade, for a splendid cause